 William Lyon Mackenzie King museum at Woodside, in Kitchener Ontario.
 Visit the boyhood home of the 10th Prime Minister of Canada and discover middle-class family life in 1890s.

 Woodside National Historic Site is the former childhood home of Canada's tenth prime minister.
-I recently visited the museum during the Christmas season, when the house is prepared for the festivities with Victorian handmade decorations, toys, gifts, and of course, the traditional old Christmas tree.
+I visited the museum during the Christmas season, when the house is prepared for the festivities with Victorian handmade decorations, toys, gifts, and of course, the traditional old Christmas tree.

 William Lyon Mackenzie King served as prime minister of Canada for nearly 22 years (1921-26, 1926-30 and 1935-48).
 He was born in Berlin Ontario (now known as Kitchener Ontario) on 17 Dec 1874 and died in Ottawa on 22 July 1950.
 King is famous for bringing in such practical social tools as the Old Age Pension, Unemployment Insurance and Family Allowance, but he had his quirky side as well.
 He allegedly communicated with his dead mother through a crystal ball, and had an unusual hobby of collecting ruins of buildings from Canada and abroad.